lc6chang/ecc-pycrypto/README.md

 # ecc-pycrypto
-This is a Python package for ECC and ElGamal elliptic curve encryption.
+This Python package provides easy-to-understand implementations of ECC (Elliptic Curve Cryptography) and ElGamal elliptic curve encryption.

 ## Introduction

-+ [ElGamal encryption](https://en.wikipedia.org/wiki/ElGamal_encryption) is a public-key cryptosystem.
-It uses asymmetric key encryption for communicating between two parties and encrypting the message.

-+ [Elliptic-curve cryptography (ECC)](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography) is an approach to public-key cryptography based on the algebraic structure of elliptic curves over finite fields.
++ [Elliptic-curve cryptography (ECC)](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography) is a form of public-key cryptography based on the algebraic structure of elliptic curves over finite fields.
-  + [SafeCurves](https://safecurves.cr.yp.to/) shows us the safety Elliptic curve.
+  + [SafeCurves](https://safecurves.cr.yp.to/) provides a list of safe elliptic curves.
-  + There are three typical curves: [Weierstrass Curve](https://en.wikipedia.org/wiki/Elliptic_curve), [Montgomery Curve](https://en.wikipedia.org/wiki/Montgomery_curve) and [Twisted Edwards Curve](https://en.wikipedia.org/wiki/Twisted_Edwards_curve).
+  + The three common types of elliptic curves are: [Weierstrass Curve](https://en.wikipedia.org/wiki/Elliptic_curve), [Montgomery Curve](https://en.wikipedia.org/wiki/Montgomery_curve) and [Twisted Edwards Curve](https://en.wikipedia.org/wiki/Twisted_Edwards_curve).

-+ For ElGamal elliptic curve crypto, please refer to [Architectural Evaluation of Algorithms RSA, ECC and MQQ in Arm Processors](https://www.researchgate.net/publication/269672660_Architectural_Evaluation_of_Algorithms_RSA_ECC_and_MQQ_in_Arm_Processors).
++ [ElGamal encryption](https://en.wikipedia.org/wiki/ElGamal_encryption) is a public-key cryptosystem that enables secure communication between two parties.
+The ElGamal elliptic curve variant can be explored further in the paper [Architectural Evaluation of Algorithms RSA, ECC and MQQ in Arm Processors](https://www.researchgate.net/publication/269672660_Architectural_Evaluation_of_Algorithms_RSA_ECC_and_MQQ_in_Arm_Processors).

 ## Warning

-This project only aims to help you learn and understand what is ECC and how the algorithm works. **Do not use it directly in the production environment!**
+This project is intended as an educational tool to help you learn and understand the concepts of ECC and how the algorithm works. **Do not use it in production environments!**

+Some limitations:

-Some cons: The operations of curve points are just implemented in a common way.
-We don't implement them using [Jacobian Coordinates](https://en.wikibooks.org/wiki/Cryptography/Prime_Curve/Jacobian_Coordinates).
-Also, we implement them in pure Python.
-It will be slower than C.
+- Curve point operations are implemented in a basic manner without using [Jacobian Coordinates](https://en.wikibooks.org/wiki/Cryptography/Prime_Curve/Jacobian_Coordinates).
+- The implementation is written in pure Python, which means it will be slower than a C-based implementation.

 ## Installation